 Editor instruction: starting with the fourth paragraph, change this subclause as follows

-Following a successful TS setup initiated by the non-AP STA in the OBand, the TS becomes active, and either the non-AP STA or the HC may transmit QoS data frames using this TSID (according to the Direction field).
+Following a successful TS setup initiated by the non-AP STA, the TS becomes active, and either the non-AP STA or the HC may transmit QoS data frames using this TSID (according to the Direction field).
 In the case of EDCA, the TID contains the UP value.
-Following a successful TS setup initiated by a STA in the DBand, the TS becomes active, and the source DBand STA takes ownership of the SP.

-While the TS is active, the parameters of the TSPEC or Extended DBand TSPEC characterizing the TS can be renegotiated, when the renegotiation is initiated by the non-AP STA.
+While the TS is active, the parameters of the TSPEC characterizing the TS, or parameters of the Extended DBand TSPEC characterizing the alloaction carrying the TS can be renegotiated, when the renegotiation is initiated by the non-AP STA.
 This negotiation can succeed, resulting in a change to the TSPEC or Extended DBand TSPEC, or can fail, resulting in no change to the TSPEC or Extended DBand TSPEC.

 An active TS becomes inactive following a TS deletion process initiated at either non-AP STA or HC.
 It also becomes inactive following a TS timeout detected at the HC, or if the HC within an AP when dot11SSPNInterfaceActivated is true determines as defined in 10.24.5 (Interworking procedures: interactions with SSPN) that the non-AP STA’s TS has exceeded the transmitted MSDU limit for the access category in which the TS was admitted.
 In the DBand, a TS timeout is detected at a non-AP STA and causes the TS deletion process to be initiated at the non-AP STA.
 When an active TS becomes inactive, all the resources allocated for the TS are released.